 After a mad scramble and countless interviews, I was recruited for an analyst position at a fin-tech startup that built a platform to trade derivatives.
-It wasn’t my picture perfect job, but at least I was still in finance, right?
-It’s here I spent seven years watching the office of eight people that I started in grow and eventually become acquired by a massive global firm known today as Markit.
+It wasn’t my picture-perfect job, but at least I was still in finance, right?
+It’s here I spent seven years watching the office of eight people where I started, grow and eventually become acquired by a massive global firm known today as Markit.
 I was doing great work, had built incredible relationships, and even had offers from several investment banks to come work for them.
 By most standards, I had succeeded in the industry I had set out to make it in.
 So why wasn’t I content?

 “That’s not my job”